-- 53. Answer: Yes.
-The start of a clinical trial is defined in Article 2(25) of Regulation (EU) No 536/2014 (see also Q&A 10.1).
-Normally, it is the first act of recruitment of a potential subject, unless otherwise defined in the Protocol.
-It cannot be excluded, however, that a protocol will set the start of clinical study after the exposure to the investigational medicinal product has finished (eg. clinical study that starts after the administration of an ATMP to investigate long term efficacy and safety; follow-up for late onset side-effects of oncological treatments; or a clinical study comparing response in patient populations on different prior treatment regimes). - 54.
-If the study fulfils the criteria of a clinical trial, and is not a non-interventional study, Regulation (EU) No 536/2014 applies.
-When assessing whether the study shall be considered as a clinical trial or not, a reference should be made to the algorithm in Annex I. - 55.
-In these cases, since the administration of the medicinal product is finished by the time the trial starts, certain rules relating to the IMP (e.g. on labelling) would not be applicable. - 56.
-In these trials and in particular, when the medicinal product had not been administered in the context of a clinical trial and therefore in accordance with good clinical practice, additional design considerations ensuring data robustness is especially important. - 57.
+(16) Recital 53 of Regulation (EU) No 536/2014

+- 55. If the study fulfils the criteria of a clinical trial, and is not a non-interventional study, Regulation (EU) No 536/2014 applies.
+When assessing whether the study shall be considered as a clinical trial or not, a reference should be made to the algorithm in Annex I. - 56.
+In these cases, since the administration of the medicinal product is finished by the time the trial starts, certain rules relating to the IMP (e.g. on labelling) would not be applicable. - 57.
+In these trials and in particular, when the medicinal product had not been administered in the context of a clinical trial and therefore in accordance with good clinical practice, additional design considerations ensuring data robustness is especially important. - 58.
 In studies when IMP exposure have started before authorization and trial start, the protocol needs to describe particularities for the sponsor in terms of recording study start.

-1.19 Question: Which principles of Good Laboratory Practice (GLP) need to be taken into account in clinical trials?
+1.19 Question: Which principles of Good Laboratory Practice (GLP) need to be taken into account for the authorisation of clinical trials?

-- 58. Answer: In accordance with article 25 (3) of the Clinical Trials Regulation, nonclinical information submitted in an application dossier shall be based on data derived from studies complying with Union law on the principles of good laboratory practice (GLP) as laid out in Directive 2004/10/EC, as applicable at the time of performance of those studies. - 59.
-Therefore these studies must be conducted in a test facility that is part of the national GLP monitoring programme of an European Union (EU) Member State, Organisation for Economic Co-operation and Development (OECD) Member Country or fully adherent to the Mutual Acceptance of Data (MAD), and found in compliance with the principles of GLP. - 60.
+- 59. Answer: In accordance with article 25 (3) of the Clinical Trials Regulation, non-clinical information submitted in an application dossier shall be based on data derived from studies complying with Union law on the principles of good laboratory practice (GLP) as laid out in Directive 2004/10/EC on non-clinical safety studies (17), as applicable at the time of performance of those studies. - 60.
+Therefore non-clinical safety studies must be conducted in a test facility that is part of the national GLP monitoring programme of an European Union (EU) Member State, Organisation for Economic Co-operation and Development (OECD) Member Country or fully adherent to the Mutual Acceptance of Data (MAD), and found in compliance with the principles of GLP. - 61.
 Studies conducted at a facility located in a non-MAD adherent country may be accepted if the facility has been subject to a full monitoring inspection conducted by a monitoring authority from an EU member state country, OECD Member Country or full adherent to the MAD agreement and found to be compliant at the time the data was generated.

 However if the study is considered to be pivotal to the application, there is a possibility that a study audit will be required by some regulatory receiving authorities at the time an investigational medicinal product dossier (IMPD) is received or at the time the Marketing Authorisation Application (MAA) is reviewed.